mikedamay/PureDI/Documentation/LibraryMaintainerNotes.md

 Release Activities
 ==================
--1 Remove SandDoc project from solution
+0 Remove SandDoc project from solution
-0. Ensure PureDI targets netstandard2.0 (not netcoreapp)
 1. Build & Test on Windows
 2. Build & Test on Linux
 3. Build & Test on Mac